-2b: Behavior Policy
+2c: Behavior Policy

-The Hartland Public Library should be a place where the staff and the public feel safe and secure.
-This policy is designed to provide clear and reasonable guidelines governing patron behavior within the library, on the library premises, as well as behavior through telephone and electronic interactions with library staff.
+The Hartland Public Library should be a place where the public and library staff feel safe and secure.
+This policy is designed to provide clear and reasonable guidelines governing patron behavior within the library, on library premises, and through telephone and electronic interactions with library staff.

-Unacceptable behavior includes but is not limited to behavior within the library or on library premises that interferes with the use of the library by other patrons, creates a risk of injury to other patrons or library personnel, interferes with the work of library personnel, or creates a risk of damage to library property.
+Unacceptable behavior includes but is not limited to behavior within the library, on library premises, or through phone or electronic communications that interferes with the use of the library by other patrons, creates a risk of injury to other patrons or library personnel, interferes with the work of library personnel, or creates a risk of damage to library property.

 These rules apply to all patrons of the library regardless of age.
-Violations may result in the person being told to leave and/or contacting town constable or other law enforcement officer(s).
+Violations may result in the person being told to leave and/or contacting Town Constable or other law enforcement officer(s).